Attacler/TextToAnything-Directus/readme.md

 yarn add directus-extension-texttoanything
 ```

-Restart your Directus instance to complete the installation of the extension.
+Restart your Directus instance.

-After restarting you will see the operations appear.
-Every operation will ask for an RapidAPI Token.
+Go to to your project settings (Settings -> Settings) and scroll down to the Modules section.
+Enable the Text to anything settings.

+Go to the Text To Anything module -> Settings and fill in your Rapid API token.

+Click on save and now you are good to go!

+### Settings

+Inside of the Text To Anything Settings, you can fill in the following properties:<br/>
+RapidAPI token -> The token of RapidAPI<br/>
+Directus Assets token (optional) -> If you use any assets, this key will be used to load the images/assets.<br/>
+Directus Assets folder -> This folder will be used to upload your files into when you upload an asset within the template editor.

 ### RapidAPI Token